BinaryMuse/icebreaker/README.md

 import scala.concurrent.ExecutionContext

 object YourApp extends App {
-  // Icebreaker requires an ExecutionContext;
+  // Icebreaker uses a default implicit ExecutionContext if you don't supply one,
-  // create one or import the default import ExecutionContext.Implicits.global
+  // but we'll need one anyway to evaluate the Future[Response] Icebreaker returns. import ExecutionContext.Implicits.global

   // Create a stack of Processors to chain